-The American College of Rheumatology places a high priority on developing methodologically rigorous, evidence-based, clinical practice guidelines that take into consideration the expertise and viewpoints of multiple stakeholders in a transparent fashion.
-Individuals and organizations interested in quality care for patients with rheumatic disease are encouraged to review the information provided on this page and provide input into ACR guideline activities as outlined here.
-You may also be interested in our treatment guidelines.
+The American College of Rheumatology places a high priority on developing methodologically rigorous, evidence-based clinical practice guidelines that take into consideration the expertise and viewpoints of multiple stakeholders in a transparent fashion.
+Individuals and organizations interested in quality care for patients with rheumatic disease are encouraged to review the information on this page and provide input into ACR guideline activities as outlined below.

 To promote transparency and assist ACR guideline development groups in their work, the ACR has outlined its policies and procedures for guideline development and maintenance in the ACR Guideline Manual.